sass/sass/doc-src/HAML_CHANGELOG.md

   without spaces within the curly braces
   (e.g. `%p{:foo => "bar"}` as opposed to `%p{ :foo => "bar" }`).

+* Attributes are now sorted, to maintain a deterministic order.

 ## 2.2.7 (Unreleased)

 * Fixed an `html2haml` issue where ERB attribute values